The Talent Management Process: A Definitive Guide for 2026

 • Measurable.
 Each goal in a SMART plan is able to be clearly measured and assessed for progress.
 Be sure to define the measurement metrics, too!

 • Attainable.
-Goals should be realistic to achieve given the resources and time available to you and your company.
+Goals should be realistically achievable given the resources and time available to you and your company.

 • Relevant.
 A SMART goal must be relevant to your business.